Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Results

 Performance metrics for all simulation scenarios are displayed in Figure \ref{fig3}, Figure \ref{fig4} and Figure \ref{fig5}.
 Figure \ref{fig3} displays the results for the three data-generating mechanisms under $N=200$.
 Figure \ref{fig4} presents the results for the three scenarios with $N=400$.
 Figure \ref{fig5} depicts the results for the three scenarios with $N=600$.
 From top to bottom, each figure considers the scenario with strong overlap first, followed by the moderate and poor overlap scenarios.
 For each scenario, there is a box plot of the point estimates of the $A$ vs.~$B$ marginal treatment effect across the 2,000 simulated datasets.
 Below, is a summary tabulation of the performance measures for each method.
 Each performance measure is followed by its Monte Carlo standard error, presented in parentheses, which quantifies the simulation uncertainty.

-We briefly provide a key to the figures.
-ATE is the average marginal treatment effect estimate for $A$ vs.~$B$ across the simulated datasets (this is equal to the bias as the true effect is zero).
+In the figures, ATE is the average marginal treatment effect estimate for $A$ vs.~$B$ across the simulated datasets (this is equal to the bias as the true effect is zero).
 LCI is the average lower bound of the 95\% interval estimate.
 UCI is the average upper bound of the 95\% interval estimate.
 VR, ESE and MSE are the variability ratio, empirical standard error and mean square error, respectively.
 Cov is the empirical coverage rate of the 95\% interval estimates.
 G-comp (ML) stands for the maximum-likelihood version of parametric G-computation and G-comp (Bayes) denotes its Bayesian counterpart using MCMC estimation.

 In MIM, no simulation replicates produce negative variances and ad hoc truncation is not required.
 Weight estimation cannot be performed for 4 of the 18,000 replicates in MAIC, where there are no feasible weighting solutions.
 This issue occurs in the most extreme scenario, corresponding to $N=200$ and poor covariate overlap.
 Feasible weighting solutions do not exist due to separation problems, i.e., there is a total lack of covariate overlap.
 Because MAIC is incapable of producing an estimate in these cases, the affected replicates are discarded altogether (the scenario in question analyzes 1,996 simulated datasets for MAIC).
 This phenomenon has also been observed in a recent simulation study,\cite{phillippo2020assessing} where MAIC cannot generate an estimate in scenarios with small sample sizes and poor overlap.